CloudKMonet/Python-Study-Corner/README.md

 Looking into any of my Python Repositories you'll notice I specifically upload Jupyter notebooks.
 If you want to try any of these codes out, feel free.
 Another repository I have is dedicated to my machine learning utilizing the python language to set up analysis, and models.
-Consider this repository my more beginner friendly codes, whilst my AI and ML repository contains more of an intermidiate side.
+Consider this repository my more beginner friendly codes, whilst my AI and ML repository contains more of an intermediate side.